 As you submerge yourself into the deep end of a pool for a water fitness workout your body becomes nearly weightless, giving you a new kind of workout challenge.

-While deep water aerobics has a low impact on your joints, it has a high impact on your cardiovascular system.
+While deep water aerobics has a low impact on your joints, it has a high impact on your cardiovascular system, improving your overall health and fitness and aiding weight loss and maintenance.
 You may wear a flotation belt for support in the deep water, or rely on your own ability to float as you perform deep water aerobic routines.

-A sample set of a choreographed routine is to perform 16 counts of jogging forward, 16 counts of wide-knee jogging to the right, 16 counts of cross country skiing, which involves your legs swinging forward and backward at opposite times, and 16 counts of a high-knee jog.
-After one set, you would perform another set while moving the wide-knee jog to the left.
+A sample set of a choreographed routine is to perform 16 counts of jogging forward, 16 counts of wide-knee jogging to the right, 16 counts of cross-country skiing, which involves your legs swinging forward and backward at opposite times, and 16 counts of a high-knee jog.
+After one set, you would perform another set moving to the left with the wide-knee jog.

-Jog around in a large circle to create a current and then switch directions to work against the current.
-Change your swimming style to incorporate swimming skills such as a side stroke, or breast stroke to increase the workout for your upper body.
+Jog around in a large circle to create a current, then switch directions to work against the current.
+Change your swimming style to incorporate swimming skills such as a side stroke or breast stroke to increase the workout for your upper body.

-Then, move forward and backward using only your arms and let the legs hang loose.
+Then, move forward and backward using only your arms and let the legs hang free.
 For a more intense exercise, ask a partner to sit on a noodle and hold onto the end of your noodle as you pedal, propelling both noodles and your passenger across the pool.